solid/webid-oidc-spec/application-workflow-detailed.md

 #### 1. Wraps id_token in pop_token

-A Solid application could need to talk to any number of Resource Servers.
+A Solid web application could need to talk to any number of Resource Servers.
 Because of this, we do not want a single token that's used to talk to all of them.
-A malicious resource server could steal that token and pretend to be the app.
-Instead, we wrap the id_token we've received from the OP in another token signed by the app.
+A malicious resource server could steal that token and pretend to be the webapp.
+Instead, we wrap the id_token we've received from the OP in another token signed by the webapp.
 This is called a pop_token.

 When decrypted, a pop_token can look like